 - Domain analysis

-The On-Page SEO Parameters are further divided into 7 sections as follows:
+The On-Page SEO Parameters are further divided into seven sections, as follows:

 - General Information

 - Outbound links